 Top 10 Free SEO Tools + their Use

-The most common ones that I often use include:
+The most common ones that I often use include the following:

 1. Google Search Console

-Google Search Console is a free SEO tool by Google that helps you with:
+Google Search Console is a free SEO tool by Google that helps you with the following:

 - Submitting your website for indexing by Google